zaiisao/Documentation/en/Interactive Broadcast/audio_profile_mac.md

 In some professional scenarios, the audio quality is essential for the user experience.
 For example, podcast applications require stereo and high-quality audio.
 The so-called high-quality audio refers to the audio profile of 48 KHz sampling rate and 192 Kbps bitrate, which suits the high-fidelity musical scenarios, such as online radio and singing competitions.

 ## Implementation
-Before proceeding, ensure that you have finished preparing the development environment.
+Before proceeding, ensure that you have prepared the development environment.
 See [Integrate the SDK](../../en/Interactive%20Broadcast/mac_video.md) for more information.

 Agora SDK provides the [setAudioProfile](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/setAudioProfile:scenario:) method for developers to set appropriate audio profiles according to the scenarios.
 This method has two parameters: